lukasz-adamski/teamspeak3-database-converter/README.md

 3. The conversion process may take a while, so you need to wait to the end of data processing.

+### Usage warning!
+Running this program will truncate all your existing tables in given database.
+Make sure you are not working on production database and your important data won't become corrupted.

 [1]: http://php.net/manual/en/book.pdo.php